iangreenleaf/blog_house/_drafts/how-to-plan-your-garden-part-one.md

 However, the general concepts are still a useful tool for planning an urban space.
 Our yard very much has areas that are easier or harder to access, and visited more or less frequently.

+{% single_image path: assets/images/how-to-plan-a-garden/zones.png alt: "Map of our lot with zones marked out", caption: "Our lot mapped with micro-scale zone designations." %}

 The "back nine", for example, is far enough from the house that most hoses don't reach.
 This means it's a nuisance to water it, and therefore it will not be watered very often.
 We also don't pass through that area on the way to or from anywhere else, and we don't spend time in that area to relax or work.